 A reference to their devilishly slubby denim, Oni (a devil figure in Japanese folklore) produces heavyweight denim with a textured surface.
 If you are lucky enough to get your hands on some, you will not be disappointed.

 The Japanese brand has built a firm reputation for giving men a one-stop-shop for quality basics.
 A secret of industry insiders, their denim range is hard to beat for price-conscious quality.

-As you would expect with a Japanese brand, their versatile collection of jeans are made with enough stretch to remain comfortable all day long.
+As you would expect from a Japanese brand, their versatile collection of jeans is made with enough stretch to remain comfortable all day long.
 They also offer a free alteration on any purchase of denim in their stores to make sure they sit just right.

 We featured Nudie previously in our list of sustainable brands due to their commitment to producing using organic, fairtrade or recycled cotton.
 This focus on keeping the longevity of their jeans goes further with an alteration and repair service at all the brand's shops.

 But, to truly create jeans that last, great materials need to be expertly crafted to combat the daily rigours of life.
 Nudie ticks both these boxes all while offering their denim without a lofty price tag.

 Inspired by the classic American denim from the past, TCB is a contemporary brand reinterpreting jeans for the modern man.

 Launched in 2008 they haven't got the rich history of other Japanese brands but are equally focused on quality and craftsmanship upholding old age techniques for denim manufacturing.